Junk Journal Supplies – Everything You Need to Get Started

 This is where junk journaling gets really fun.
 Ephemera and embellishments are what give your pages personality and depth, and the best part is that almost anything flat enough to fit between pages can become an embellishment.

 Ephemera is basically paper stuff that was made to be temporary – vintage postcards, ticket stubs, postage stamps, old labels, price tags, receipts, playing cards, old photos, maps, sheet music, product packaging.
 These little artifacts carry a sense of history that manufactured embellishments just can’t replicate.
 I’ve got a stash of old postcards from an estate sale that I’m slowly working through and every single one tells a story.
+If your local thrift stash is dry, a vintage ephemera pack gives you tags, postcards, and printed bits to layer right out of the bag.
 For creative ways to use them, browse our junk journal ideas collection.

 Stamps and ink pads are popular add-ons that let you put text, patterns, and images on any surface.
-I’m a big fan of distress ink pads because they can age paper edges, create background washes, and stamp images.
-Stickers and die cuts are great for quick visual interest without any mess.
+I’m a big fan of Tim Holtz Distress Ink pads because they can age paper edges, create background washes, and stamp images.
+Sticker packs and die cuts are great for quick visual interest without any mess.

 Dimensional embellishments bring texture and surprise to your pages.
 Fabric scraps, lace trim, ribbon, buttons, beads, charms, broken jewelry pieces, pressed flowers, feathers – I’ve used all of these and they add this tactile quality that makes flipping through a journal feel special.
 You pick up the journal and it has actual weight and texture.
 It’s addictive.